 On the other hand, to sterilize a product or equipment is a very difficult thing to do at home because your house is not a sterile environment – and it doesn’t matter how many hours a day you spend cleaning it, it is still full of germs!
 (Please forgive us from telling you this!).

-Therefore, sanitising is the correct word to use whenever you want to talk about cleaning your breast pump, but the truly important thing is that it is perfectly fine to sanitise your pump in order to obtain your baby’s milk.
+Therefore, sanitizing is the correct word to use whenever you want to talk about cleaning your breast pump, but the truly important thing is that it is perfectly fine to sanitize your pump in order to obtain your baby’s milk.